maxcnunes/gaper/README.md

 ```
 NAME:
-   gaper - Used to restart programs when they crash or a watched file changes
+   gaper - Used to build and restart a Go project when it crashes or some watched file changes

 USAGE:
    gaper [global options] command [command options] [arguments...]

 VERSION:
-   0.0.0
+   version

 COMMANDS:
      help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --bin-name value                   name for the binary built by Gaper for the executed program
+   --bin-name value                 name for the binary built by gaper for the executed program (default current directory name)
-   --build-path value                 path to the program source code
+   --build-path value               path to the program source code (default: ".")
-   --build-args value                 build arguments passed to the program
+   --build-args value               arguments used on building the program
+   --program-args value             arguments used on executing the program
-   --verbose                          turns on the verbose messages from Gaper
+   --verbose                        turns on the verbose messages from gaper
    --watch value, -w value          list of folders or files to watch for changes
    --ignore value, -i value         list of folders or files to ignore for changes
+                                      (always ignores all hidden files and directories)
    --poll-interval value, -p value  how often in milliseconds to poll watched files for changes (default: 500)
    --extensions value, -e value     a comma-delimited list of file extensions to watch for changes (default: "go")
-   --no-restart-on value, -n value    don't automatically restart the executed program if it ends:
+   --no-restart-on value, -n value  don't automatically restart the supervised program if it ends:
                                       if "error", an exit code of 0 will still restart.
                                       if "exit", no restart regardless of exit code.
                                       if "success", no restart only if exit code is 0.
    --help, -h                       show help
    --version, -v                    print the version
 ```

 ### Examples